 In April of 2016, Steve became the first artist to record a full-length studio album at the legendary Mississippi landmark, Club Ebony.
-A long time in the making, and his first record in 5 years, Steve cut 13 new original tracks.
-The club, now belonging to the BB King Museum, was turned into a recording studio capturing the rich history and vibe of the room and in turn inspiring incredible performances on the record.
-The album was made with the participation of The Kings Men, a group of musicians who backed BB King, Elvis Presley, and other musical Kings.
-The combination of Steve’s Delta songwriting approach and the band's musical background has created a unique and soulful sound that audiences will be hearing in the later part of 2017.
-This is an authentic Delta Soul record.
+A long time in the making, and his first record in 5 years, Steve cut 13 new original tracks for the Down At The Liquor Store LP.
+Club Ebony now belonging to the BB King Museum, was turned into a recording studio capturing the rich history and vibe of the room and in turn inspiring incredible performances on the record.
+The album was made with the participation of The Kings Men, a group of musicians who backed BB King, Elvis Presley, and other musical kings.
+The combination of Steve’s Delta songwriting approach and the band's musical background has created a unique and soulful sound.

 Steve is an in-demand keynote speaker.
 His speeches highlight the importance of giving back and that it is never too soon to start.
 From the sports world to the world of entertainment, Steve has had success and has also had his share of trials and tribulations; his speeches are full of the lessons learned.

-In 2007 Steve narrated "Second Crossing: The Making of The Mississippi Bridge" for Mississippi Department of Transportation (MDOT).
-In 2016 his voice was used for a series of 12 short documentaries celebrating MDOT’s 100th Anniversary.
+Steve narrated "Second Crossing: The Making of The Mississippi Bridge" for Mississippi Department of Transportation (MDOT) back in 2007.
+Later in 2016 his voice was used for a series of 12 short documentaries celebrating MDOT’s 100th Anniversary.

 In 2016, Azar began his consulting company All Access Azar offering a wide range of consulting services in the areas of artist and songwriter development and coaching, music production, festival and special events production, music publishing and licensing, and talent buying.